claschumer/Project-SCV-/Readme.txt

 Then I study the correlation of these characteristics with the height and the indicator of performance.
 Mke histogram and boxplot to visualize the data-landscape around the notion of serve.
 NEXT STEP: analysis and write properly in the report.
+Week 18 october: write part og the report about age, height and performance

 	-Ilan Perez